kyma-project/kyma/docs/kyma/docs/032-inst-gke-installation.md

 Delegate the management of your domain to Google Cloud DNS.
 Follow these steps:

-1. Export the domain name, project name and DNS zone name as environment variables.
+1. Export the domain name, project name, and DNS zone name as environment variables.
 Run the commands listed below:

     ```
     export DOMAIN={YOUR_SUBDOMAIN}